GEO-BON/bon-in-a-box-pipeline-engine/ui/BonInABoxScriptService/docs/DefaultApi.md

 > [Object] getRegionsList(countryIso)

-Returns the list of regions with their ID, Country, English names and bounding box
+Returns the list of regions with their ID (adm1_src), Country, English names and bounding box

 ### Example